Release Notes

 • Track NGINX Plus usage over time

-When viewing your NGINX Plus instances in the Instance Manager web interface, you can set a date and time filter to review the NGINX Plus instance count for a specific period.
+When viewing your NGINX Plus instances in the Instnace Manager web interface, you can set a date and time filter to review the NGINX Plus instance count for a specific period.
 Also, you can use the Instance Manager REST API to view the lowest, highest, and average number of NGINX Plus instances over time.

 • New helm charts for each release of Instance Manager

-Each release of Instance Manager now includes a Helm chart, which you can use to easily install Instance Manager on Kubernetes.
+Each release of Instance Manager now includes a helm chart, which you can use to easily install Instance Manager on Kubernetes.
 You can download the helm charts from MyF5.

 Resolved Issues